-Riser stack must be securely anchored to the building structure with at least one contact point depending on stack height.
-To accommodate vertical expansion and contraction use expansion devices between anchors.
-DO NOT fasten risers rigidly to the unit.
+DO NOT rigidly fasten risers to the unit.
 Whalen units include riser slots to accommodate up to 1-1/4 inch of vertical riser expansion/contraction in each direction.
-If the total calculated riser expansion/contraction exceeds these limits, the installing contractor must provide a means to compensate expansion and contraction of the riser.
+If the total calculated riser expansion/contraction exceeds these limits, the installing contractor must provide a means to compensate expansion and contraction of the riser per building design specifications and local building codes or regulations.